RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

-One may be interested in how many carburetors per cylinder each model uses, and that's a simple `select` call away:
+One may be interested in how many carburetors per cylinder each model uses, and that's a simple `bind.cols` call away:

 ```r